likai1993/likai1993.github.io/_pages/about.md

 News
 ----
-*Jun.
-2022*: **I am looking for self-motivated students to work on system security!
+ **I am looking for self-motivated students to work on system security!
 If you are interested in my research, welcome to contact me!**

-~~*Mar.
-2022*: **I will be joining the Dept. of CS at SDSU as a tenure-track Assistant Professor.
-Thanks everyone for the support!**~~

-~~*Nov.
-2021*: **I am on the job market this year, if you have positions in cybersecurity, I'd love to get in touch!**~~

 Short Bio
 ----
 I am an Assistant Professor in the Dept. of Computer Science at San Diego State University [[SDSU]](https://cs.sdsu.edu/).
 My research interests lie in security evaluation, vulnerability detection, and performance optimization, with current focus on Blockchain.
 I received my Ph.D. from Syracuse University [[SU]](http://eng-cs.syr.edu/our-departments/electrical-engineering-and-computer-science) in 2022, under the guidence of [Dr. Yuzhe (Richard) Tang](http://tristartom.github.io/).
 I received my B.Eng from Nanjing University of Aeronautics and Astronautic [[NUAA]](http://www.nuaa.edu.cn) in 2015.

-Currently, my research focuses on evaluating the security and mitigating vulnerability and implementation bugs in permissionless Blockchains, including Bitcoin and Ethereum.
-I have a solid understanding of Ethereum's codebase (e.g., Geth, Parity/OpenEthereum), with expertise in Ethereum's APIs, p2p protocol, memory pool and smart contracts.
+Currently, I am focusing on detecting and mitigating vulnerability and implementation bugs in permissionless Blockchains, such as Bitcoin and Ethereum.